ulivz/poz/README.md

 }
 ```

-If your template folder is this:
+If your template folder is as follows:

 ```bash
 my-first-poz